 Remember that you don’t want to just make a list of positive things that you’ve done.
 You also want to highlight exactly how you did what you did, and more importantly, specifically state what difference your actions had for your company.
 This will prove the worth of your skills in a quantifiable way, and that’s compelling information for prospective employers.

-If your resume could easily belong to one of your colleagues, go back and find ways to make it more personal so that your resume applies only to you.
-There are going to be a lot of candidates for any given job opening, so one of the key ways to be the winning candidate is to think like the person who’s hiring and highlight the things that make you exceptional.
+If your resume could easily belong to one of your colleagues, go back and find ways to make it more personal so that it applies only to you.
+There are going to be a lot of candidates for any given job opening, so one of the key ways to be the winning candidate is to think like the person who’s hiring and highlight the things that make you exceptional — make yourself memorable.
 Prove that the organizations you’ve worked with in the past are better off because you were there.
 Putting your accomplishments in those terms makes it easy to understand how valuable you can be to the company where you’re applying.

-Hopefully, these tips and examples of accomplishments have given you everything you need to present your accomplishments in a way that will make hiring managers stop and take notice.
-It can be nerve-wracking as you go through the application process for a new job, but with a little thought and preparation, you’ll be able to present the best version of yourself to prospective employers.
+With these tips and accomplishment examples, you can arrange your resume in a way that will make hiring managers stop and take notice.
+It can be nerve-wracking as you go through the application process for a new job, but with thought and preparation, you’ll be able to present the best version of yourself to prospective employers.
 Best of luck on the job hunt!